medero/history-of-web-development/README.md

 # A comprehensive history of web development

-## Highlighting some of the most major releases and events throughout the history of web development
+### Highlighting some of the most major releases and events throughout the history of web development
+### Each event is appended with a number indicating impact (5 being the major)

 ## 1987